underscoreio/day-in-the-life/notes.md

 outputJson(List( List(1,2), List("a","b") )
 ```

-So this is increadibly powerfult.
+So this is incredibly powerful.
 We have written small functions,
 and combined them to create much larger capabilities.